theodrosyimer/cinevore/README.md

 # Cinevore

-## Context

-Formation Assofac DWWM 2022-2023
-> Projet de réseau social autour du cinéma.
+> A social network for movie lovers

 ## Usage